malessandrini/boswars-user-manual/boswars-manual-en.md

 # Building units

-Once you have built a factory for a given unit, as seen in previous section, you can tell that factory to start producing units, chosen among the ones available in that specific factory.
+Once you have built a factory for a given unit, as seen in the previous section, you can tell that factory to start producing units, chosen among the ones available for that specific factory.

 The mechanics of producing units is the same for all the factories, so it will be explained in the first case only.